reidgutz/ReidandBumDE300Project/README.md

 # ReidandBumJoonDE300Project

-To connect to postgres and create the database, first connect to a machine with postgres installed and run the following from the command line: bash run.sh.
-This will run the bash files postgres.sh and the files that create the database we will be using.
+To connect to postgres and create the database, first connect to a machine with postgres installed and run the following from the command line:

-To complete the exploratory data tasks use the following command from the command line: python3 proj.py
+1. bash run.sh
+2. docker exec -it projectpostgres bash
+We are now inside the docker container
+3. python3 clean_data.py
+4. bash scripts/psql_create.sh
+5. python3 proj.py

 Algorithms and Reasoning for proj.py